ArthurOberon/snow-crash/level13/readme.md

 >- `n` 					: execute the next instruction (step over).
 >- `set $VAR=VALUE` 	: set the CPU register or variable `VAR` to `VALUE`.
 >- `$eax` 				: x86 CPU register holding the return value of the last function call, here `getuid()`
->- `continue` 			: resume program execution until the next breakpoint or program end.
+>- `continue` 			: resumes program execution until the next breakpoint or program end.